divyanshusharma1709/dog_detect/README.md

-# Dog Detection using Convolutional Neural Networks
+# Dog Breed Detection using Convolutional Neural Networks
-The repository must have a README.md file that communicates the libraries used, the motivation for the project, the files in the repository with a small description of each, a summary of the results of the analysis, and necessary acknowledgements.
+Detect the breed of a dog provided the image of a dog.
+If the image is of a human, identify the dog breed which resembles the person.

 ## Motivation for the Project
 Dog Detection is a popular starter Computer Vision problem.
 This project aims to use some of the most common methods for Dog Detection in images.